 We are a vibrant, community-based non-profit with more than 900 employees in 35 locations across Connecticut.
 Our culture celebrates quality, innovation, diversity and professionalism.
 We foster learning and professional development, and we respect and reward meaningful contributions.
 Our workforce is as broad and diverse as the array of clients we serve and the programs and services we offer, and we’re bound by a passionate commitment to a common goal: to foster positive change in the lives of individuals, families and communities.

-Douglas Kerr, payroll manager, Human Resources
+Douglas Kerr, Director, Human Resources

 A Supportive Culture and Professional Growth and Development